Almost 80 years ago, English surgeon M.B. Daver observed that there was something amiss with refined cod liver oil compared to the “crude” version.

 In reality, every cell needs a balance of nutrients to ensure proper functioning.
 And if history tells us anything about nutrition, it is that fresh whole foods are vastly superior to what manufacturers typically produce.

 Cod liver oil is one of nature’s richest sources of omega-3 fatty acids.
-It contains around 16 to 25% omega-3, including not just EPA and DHA, but DPA and others.
+It typically contains around 16 to 25% omega-3, including not just EPA and DHA, but DPA and others.
 The rest of the oil is made up of the same kinds of monounsaturated fats you find in extra virgin olive oil, in addition to saturated fats like you get in avocados.
 Raw cod liver oil also contains large amounts of vitamin A, D and E and co-factors like melatonin and CoQ10 (although the vitamin levels are significantly reduced during the necessary cleaning of the oil).

 For many consumers, cod liver oil in its “crude form” is associated with bad taste and smells.
 And yes, the high level of toxins in the oceans do necessitate a purification process.
 However, with today’s technology it is possible to both remove any pollutants and keep the oil fresh while preserving its many important fatty acids and nutrient co-factors.